m00qek/luci-sso/docs/explanation/crypto-backends.md

 At installation time, the `luci-sso-crypto-*` package you choose installs the corresponding `.so` file to `/usr/lib/ucode/luci_sso/native.so`.
 This allows the high-level code to remain entirely agnostic of which library is actually doing the work.

+If you need to implement support for a library not listed here, see [How to Add a New Crypto Backend](../how-to/developer/adding-crypto-backend.md).

 ---

 ## Performance vs. Size